Teacher and Advisor Conference 2025

 There is plenty of parking available on campus and for attendees travelling via public transport we are offering complementary travel across the UNO bus network.
 You will receive a voucher by email which can be used for your whole journey or just to access our campus from the local train stations (Hatfield or St Albans).
 To find out more about available bus routes, please access the UNO bus website.

 The conference is aimed at teachers, careers advisers, and anyone supporting and working with secondary and college age students.
-A complementary lunch will be provided as well as opportunities to network with University staff, students, delegates and presenters.
+A complementary lunch will be provided as well as opportunities to network with HCC and University staff, students, delegates and presenters.

 Programme